salauddinmajumder/AcademicHub---Student-Management-System/README.markdown

 ## Screenshots
 *(Optional: Add screenshots here to showcase the UI, such as the registration form, student list table, or enrollment history page.)*

-## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it as needed.

 ## Author
 - **Name**: Salauddin Majumder
 - **ID**: 212-15-4227

-## Acknowledgments
-- Built as part of a Software Engineering lab assignment.
-- Styled with [Tailwind CSS](https://tailwindcss.com/) for a modern, responsive design.
-- Inspired by best practices in web development and accessibility standards.